Cwalsh888/ccjs-app/README.md

 - [ ] Map ShiftCard components into Homepage and add a key.
 - Update todaysData to be an array with each shift holding their respective variables.

-- [ ] Add error checking into my data calls.

-- [ ] Clean up the TODO.
-- Backend update on Historical call.

 ## Recently Done

+- [x] Add error checking into my data calls.
+7/7/23

 - [x] Add a loading spinner OR skeleton while pages loading.
 7/6/23